0xdefh/0xdefh.github.io/_posts/2024-03-27-Fresh off the boat - for new Blue Teamer & SOC Analyst.md

 When you are on the new system and don't know a thing about it, here is a checklist to improve your visibility and its condition, or you are just a fresher blue team and want to learn.

+> Cyber Kill Chain is the keyword you should look at -> it describes how an attacker will normally do, MITRE ATT&CK will help you know about the detail of each step of the Kill Chain (the ATT&CK  is not a list of all threat actor techniques in the world but it is a list of known techniques)
+{: .prompt-info }

+> NIST Framework is the place you want to look for first, get the guideline clear and correct, and play it to your system, for me the first important step is to IDENTIFY your environment.
+{: .prompt-info }

 # Overview